top of page

 While it might seem intuitive to think that babies will sleep when they are tired, the reality is a bit more complex.
 Figuring out the right timing for your baby's sleep and ensuring they get enough sleep can be a challenge for many parents.
 It often requires understanding their individual sleep needs, observing their sleepy cues, and establishing a consistent sleep routine.

 By being aware of your baby's wake windows and recognising their tired signs, you can help promote healthy sleep habits.
-It's important to note that the appropriate awake times can vary depending on your baby's age and these are used as a guide only.
+It's important to note that the appropriate awake times can vary depending on your baby's age, and these are used as a guide only.

 Here's why wake windows are important

 It’s a delicate balance between being awake long enough to sleep well, but not so long that we cause a meltdown.
 Go slowly — adding just a few minutes at a time Finding the right balance between allowing your baby to be awake long enough to sleep well and avoiding overtiredness is indeed a delicate task.
 It's important to approach it gradually and make small adjustments to their awake times.
-Add 5-10 minutes at a time, you can slowly extend their wake windows without overwhelming them.
+Add 5-10 minutes at a time, and you can slowly extend their wake windows without overwhelming them.
 This allows your baby to adapt to longer periods of wakefulness at their own pace and helps minimise the risk of overtiredness and meltdowns.

 Here are my top tips on how to achieve those full wake windows

 Before you keep reading, remember what works for you and your baby is what matters most when it comes to wake windows.
-Trust your instincts and if their routine suits you and your baby, there's no need to make adjustments.
+Trust your instincts, and if their routine suits you and your baby, there's no need to make adjustments.

 Find their sweet spot

 Use the guide above as a tool to try and find their wake window if you're not sure how long they should be awake.
-Sometimes it can be trial and error in the beginning, but the reason for finding their sweet spot is to avoid an under or over-tired baby.
+Sometimes it can be trial and error in the beginning, but the reason for finding their sweet spot is to avoid an undertired or overtired baby.
 Under-tiredness refers to a state where a baby or child is not sufficiently tired.
 Sometimes, their apparent "boredom" may mistakenly appear as tiredness.
 To address under-tiredness, it's important to ensure that their wake times include stimulating activities to help them expend energy and become adequately tired for sleep.

-On the other hand, overtiredness occurs when a baby is excessively tired, and can do one of two things, fall asleep straight away due to the exhaustion or take a while to fall asleep.
-The reason they would take a while to fall asleep is because the stress hormone cortisol is released into the brain, making it difficult for them to settle down and fall asleep.
+The reason they would take a while to fall asleep is that the stress hormone cortisol is released into the brain, making it difficult for them to settle down and fall asleep.
 It's important to note that overtiredness can also manifest as hyperactivity and may eventually result in a huge meltdown soon after.

 Widen them slowly